 2022/02: Effectiveness and supply effects of high-coverage rent control policies

-Concerns related to housing affordability are widespread in cities worldwide, and discussions about adopting rent control policies abound.
-This paper studies the effects of a rent control policy adopted in Catalonia in September 2020 that applies to some but not all municipalities.
-The policy virtually covers all the rental market and forces ads and tenancy agreements to specify the applicable rent cap to ensure enforcement.
-In order to identify the causal effect of the rent control regulation, we implement difference-in-differences regressions and event-study designs and analyze average rents and the number of tenancy agreements signed.
-Our results indicate that the regulation reduced average rents paid by about 6%.
-However, this price drop did not lead to a reduction in the supply of housing units in the rental market.
-We implement several robustness tests to address several identification concerns related to Covid-19.
-Our results suggest that rent control policies can be effective in reducing rental prices and do not necessarily shrink the rental market.
+Concerns about housing affordability are widespread in cities worldwide, prompting discussions about rent control policies.
+This paper studies the effects of a rent control policy adopted in Catalonia in 2020 that applied to some but not all municipalities.
+The policy virtually covered all the rental market and forced ads and tenancy agreements to specify the applicable rent cap to ensure enforcement.
+To identify the causal effect of the rent control regulation on the rental market, we exploit register microdata of tenancy agreements and implement difference-in-differences regressions and event-study designs.
+Our results indicate that the regulation reduced average rents paid by about 4% to 6%.
+We do not find evidence of a reduction in the supply of rental units, as measured by the number of signed and ended agreements or the active stock of rental units.
+We implement several robustness tests to address identification concerns related to Covid-19.
+Our results suggest that rent control policies can effectively reduce rental prices without necessarily shrinking the rental market.